The day I died, I was in the supermarket.

 Metal it is then, I thought.
 So how did I manage to punch through it?

-I sure as hell wasn’t going to find out by standing around here, staring at what I’d done.
-I forced the doors apart some more, to make a wide enough entry for me to pass through, and I stepped into the corridor.
-It was empty; I was alone.
+I sure as hell wasn’t going to find out by standing there, staring vacantly like some sort of idiot.
+I forced the doors apart some more, to make a wide enough entry for me to pass through, and stepped into the corridor.
+I was alone, when I desperately wanted someone to tell me that it was going to be alright.

 I couldn’t gain the edge, however.
 This creature was as strong as me.
 I thought back to the morgue and how I had managed to destroy the doors without any apparent effort.